originphp/framework/tests/README.md

 This framework uses PHPUnit 7.x for unit testing, when you run the PHPUnit command it should be in the same folder where the `phpunit.xml` file is, which for the framework it is in `origin/tests`.
 The SRC folder for testing the framework is contained within TestApp, and therefore database configuration can be found there.

+> Currently the tests for the framework need to be run in the Docker container as in some of the tests, paths were hardcoded such /var/www/somefile.txt

 PHPUnit is installed in the Docker container, however if you want to benefit from code hinting then you should use the composer package.

 ```linux